neutrinojs/neutrino/docs/middleware/neutrino-middleware-loader-merge/README.md

 ## Usage

-`neutrino-middleware-hot` can be consumed from the Neutrino API, middleware, or presets.
+`neutrino-middleware-loader-merge` can be consumed from the Neutrino API, middleware, or presets.
 Require this package and plug it into Neutrino:

 ```js